Davidk20/CS1999-buggy-race-editor/README.md

 The webserver is running on port 5000 (the default for Flask apps).

 Go to [http://localhost:5000](http://localhost:5000) in your web browser.

-Now that the server has initialised correctly for the first time, run the second test:

-    test_form_validation.py

 #### Development Mode